Eduac/API-Documentation/README.md

 ## List of People influencing / interested in API documentation

-## List of paper about API documentation
+## List of papers about API documentation